Maintenance Technician I & II

 -

-Perform other duties as assigned by supervisory staff and the Executive Director.
+Perform other duties as assigned by management staff and the Executive Director.

 Mandatory Qualifications and Requirements: